sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - Block sources of information.
 Only seek information when you're done with the current ones.
 There's no point in playing the busy man schedule.

+- Stop reading "how to"s.
+If you genuinely want to do something, start doing it, you'll it figure it out.
+If you don't, trying to execute "how to"s you've read will only bring you pain and suffering.

+- When you're up against stereotypical stupidity, just change the perspective.
+Jump one dimension up.

 ## We all are Hypocrites

+Before acting all wise, remember your forgotten foolishness.
+Remember the dark memories that you are keeping hidden from yourself.
+You were someone you truly resent now.

 - https://untoldstory.in/art/funny-indian-comics-brown-paper-bag/
 - https://benwiederhake.github.io/randombias/